 Havana is an extremely photogenic city.
 The history of this city lives in its crumbling walls, its yellow tinted harbor, its rattling car doors, and its sea battered Malécon.
 Tree roots that poke through cement sidewalks present obstacles for the city residents who tip-toe across their spines on their way to work.
 There is beauty in the warts on concrete buildings and the rusting gates, seemingly in a state of steady collapse, which they stand behind.

 The city is camera ready; there is beautiful decay to be found on every street.
 However, it is important to understand the current state of the city politically before framing it aesthetically.
 Havana, in all its ruin, is a beautiful subject, but how did it come to be like this?
+If you are studying abroad in Havana, it's important to understand the politics behind the beauty of Havana.

 35 Minutes from Florida But Decades Through Time